MSLNZ/Quantity-Value/docs/unit_register.rst

 Unit register
 *************

-The :mod:`.unit_register` combines with the :mod:`.scale` module and the :mod:`.context` module to provide support for units.
-A :class:`.UnitRegister` is associated with a :class:`.Context`, which allows the validity of unit expressions to be checked by quantity calculus.
 The unit register holds a collection of :class:`.Unit` objects, which are classified as reference units or related units.
 There can be only one reference unit for each kind of quantity, but any number of related units.
 Each related unit has a multiplier that can be used to convert a measure expressed in the related unit to a measure expressed in the reference unit.

+The :mod:`.unit_register` combines with the :mod:`.scale` and the :mod:`.context` modules to provide support for units.
+A :class:`.UnitRegister` is associated with a :class:`.Context` to allow the validity of unit expressions to be checked by quantity calculus.

 Units are declared by providing the name of the kind of quantity, the unit name and a term symbol (short name) for the unit, for example ::